INFORMATION FOR AUTHORS

 Manuscripts must be presented in a format that is compatible with Microsoft Word for Windows (PC).
 Tables, all figures (illustrations, diagrams, etc.) and graphs are regarded as text and must be presented in a format that is compatible with Word and figures should be accessible to make any text corrections.
 Photographs must be presented in jpg format.

-Original manuscripts must contain the following sections in the following sequence: Title page, Abstract, Introduction, Purpose of Research, Methodology, Results, Discussion, Practical application, Conclusions, Acknowledgements (if applicable) and References (not all applicable to review/theoretical/philosophical articles).
+Original manuscripts must contain the following sections in the following sequence: Title page, Abstract, Introduction, Purpose of Research, Methodology, Results, Discussion, Practical application/Recommendations, Conclusions, Acknowledgements (if applicable) and References (not all applicable to review/theoretical/philosophical articles).
 Appendices are acceptable but must be succinct.

-The first page of each manuscript should indicate the title in English and Afrikaans (will be translated for foreign authors), the names (title, first name in full and other initials, surname) of the author(s), the telephone numbers (work & home [& mobile for local authors]), facsimile number, E-mail address and the field of study.
-The complete mailing address and telephone numbers of the corresponding author and the institution (department, university, city, country) where the work was conducted should be provided in full.
+The first page of each manuscript should indicate the title in English, the names (title, first name in full and other initials, surname) of the author(s), the telephone numbers (work & home [& mobile for local authors]), facsimile number, Email address and the field of study.
+The complete mailing address and telephone numbers of the corresponding author and the institution (department, faculty, university, city, country) where the work was conducted should be provided in full.
 When more than one author and/or authors from various departments and institutions are involved, the 1author(s) must be numbered according to their 1department(s).
 If any of the above-mentioned information should change during the review process, please inform the Subject Editor.
 A short title of not more than 45 characters (including spaces), should be provided for use as a running heading.

-Each manuscript must be accompanied by an abstract of approximately 150-200 words in English and should be set on a separate page as a SINGLE paragraph (1.5 spacing).
-A list of three to seven key words in English is required for indexing purposes and they should be typed below the abstract.
-Articles in Afrikaans must include an additional extended summary (500-1000 words) in English.
-This summary must start on a new page (just before the reference list) and the English title of the article should be placed at the beginning.
+Each manuscript must be accompanied by an abstract of approximately 150-200 words in English and should be set on a separate page as a SINGLE paragraph (single spacing).
+A list of three to seven keywords in English is required for indexing purposes and should be typed below the abstract in alphabetical order.

 Start the text on a new page with the title of the article (centred and without the names of the authors).
 Follow the style of the most recent issue of the Journal regarding the use of headings and subheadings.
 Use only one line space after a paragraph.
 Only make use of section breaks and not page breaks.
 The text, as well as the tables and figures, may not be in any other format than normal.
 Thus, no style sheets may be used, also in the case of the list of references.

 Tables and figures

 It is essential that tables/figures should be contained/fit within the page setup described earlier for this Journal.
-Portrait layout must be maintained for all tables/figures.
+Portrait layout is preferred for all tables/figures.
 Tables must use separate rows/columns (do not merge cells) for each item.
 Figures must be in Word and accessible to make corrections or changes within the figure where deemed necessary.
-Please ensure that the figures especially are of high quality for printing purposes.
+Please ensure that especially the figures are of high quality for printing purposes.
 Any preference for the use of colour in the case of figures or photographs must be noted and will be at an additional cost to the page tariff.

 In the text, the Harvard method must be adopted by providing the author's surname and the date placed in parentheses.
 For example: Daly (1970); King and Loathes (1985); (Botha & Sonn, 2002); McGuines et al. (1986) or (Daly, 1970:80) where Daly is not part of the sentence and page number is added for a direct quotation.
 More than one reference must be arranged chronologically (Daly, 1970; King & Loathes, 1985).
 Note that et al. (italics) is used in the body of the text from the beginning when there are more than two authors, but never in the list of references, where all authors must be provided.